 This is the ideal recipe when there are some pieces of boiled meat left (turkey, capon, beef, veal ...).
 Children often don't like boiled meat but they'll like this recipe very much.
 It's easy to do and very quick.

-Begin the recipe.
-Put the olive oil, the bay leaf and onion in a non-stick frying pan.
+- - Put olive oil, bay leaf and onion in a non-stick frying pan.

-Let the onion fry on a very gentle heat.
+Let onion fry slightly on a very gentle heat.

-Bring to the boil again and then add the meat slices too.
+Bring to a boil again and then add meat slices too.

-Cook, covered and over medium heat, for 15-20 minutes or until the sauce thickens.
+Cook, half-covered and over medium heat until the sauce thickens, 15 to 20 minutes.

-The last step.
-A minute before switching off the gas add the chives and parlsey.
+- - The last step.
+A minute before turning off the stove, add chives and parlsey.

 Stir and complete the cooking, half-covered.

-- - Serve the boiled meat in aromatic-and-tomato sauce hot with boiled or mashed potatoes (preferably low fat version) or cooked seasonal vegetables.
+- - Serve this boiled meat stewed in aromatic-and-tomato sauce hot with boiled or mashed potatoes (preferably low fat version) or cooked seasonal vegetables.
 But be careful to plan well your daily menu as you can read below.
 Links to suggested recipes below!

-- - Use fresh chives and parsley in season.
+- - Use fresh chives and parsley when in season.

 - - For a more delicate flavor.
-Substitute the onion with young fresh onion.
+Replace onion with fresh spring onion.

-- - For an healthier dish.
-Don't fry the onion in the olive oil.
-Put all the ingredients in the saucepan except the olive oil and aromatic herbs.
-Cook over a gentle heat until the sauce thickens (15 minutes).
-Switch off the gas and add the olive oil and aromatics.
+- - For a healthier dish.
+Do not fry onion in olive oil.
+Put all your ingredients in the saucepan, olive oil and aromatic herbs excluded.
+Cook over a gentle heat until your sauce thickens (15 minutes).
+Turn off the stove and add olive oil and aromatics.
 In ths way the olive oil will preserve all its properties.

-- - I calculated the nutrition facts considering veal, boiled after removing the visible fat.
+- - I calculated the nutrition facts considering veal, boiled and all visible fat removed.

-But let's think about this specific situation.
-To improve the nutrition facts we need to reduce the amount of meat, the main source of calories, fat and protein.
-If you use 500 g (1.1 lb) leftover meat the calories are reduced to 49 g and fat to 22 g.
-It isn't enough, surely and the amount on your dish isn't satisfactory.
+But, please, think about this specific situation.
+To improve the nutrition facts you need to reduce the amount of meat, the main source of calories, fat and protein.
+If you use 500g (1.1 pound) leftover meat the calories are reduced to 402, protein to 49g and fat to 22g.
+It isn't enough, surely, and the amount on your dish is not satisfactory.

-Remember that if you serve the boiled meat in aromatic-and-tomato sauce with a side of mashed potato (calculate well calories, fat and protein, please!) you should give up any bread.
+Remember that if you serve the boiled meat stewed in aromatic-and-tomato sauce with a side of mashed potatoes (calculate well calories, fat and protein, please!), you should give up any bread.
 The amides in this case are already provided by the potatoes.

-- - I remember you our original home recipes can be made without salt.
+- - I remember you my original home recipes can be made without salt.
 There is a combination of flavors that substitutes salt.
-Other no salt recipes ...

-What's the right wine for " Leftover boiled meats in saucepan with tomatoes and herbs " ?
+What's the right wine for " Leftover boiled meat stew with tomatoes and herbs " ?

 Greetings from Italy!blog comments powered by Disqus